 If you’re just starting to think about applying for an MBA, you may be overwhelmed with just how complex the process is.
-There are so many things that go into a successful application, which is why we created this series to walk you through all of the crucial steps of your MBA application process.
+There are so many things that go into a successful application, the competition is fierce, the standards are sky-high, and you’re facing off against some of the best and brightest in the business world.

-Today, we’re zooming in on the test-taking aspect of the MBA application process, as it is one of the first and most important steps you’ll take to prepare a strong profile.
+Today, we’re focusing on the test-taking aspect of the MBA application process, as it is one of the first and most important steps you’ll take to prepare a strong profile.

 Setting a Study Plan for the GMAT/GRE

 One of the first key steps of the application process is preparing for and taking your GMAT or GRE.
-While it’s easy to oversimplify this step — after all, it’s just one number amidst all the essays, references, and other responses that you’ll have to work out — we often have to remind our clients that preparing adequately for the GMAT/GRE takes more time than you may think.
+While it’s easy to oversimplify this step – after all, it’s just one part of your application – applicants often underestimate the amount of time it will take them to obtain a competitive score for their target schools.

 To help you understand what you must do to reduce stress, avoid last-minute disappointments, and achieve the score you want, we’ve created a study plan based on our expertise and clients’ experiences.

 In terms of language, the GRE includes more obscure words than the GMAT, which may be especially difficult for non-native English speakers.
-While the GMAT requires test-takers to move on once they have answered questions, the GRE allows you to save and return to questions during each section, which can reduce anxiety.
+While the GMAT requires test-takers to move on once they have answered questions (except for 3 questions in each section, which you can return to and edit), the GRE allows you to save and return to questions during each section, which can reduce anxiety.

 To know exactly how much preparation you need to do, it’s important to understand where you are at in relation to your desired score.
 Generally, as a benchmark, a ‘good’ GMAT score is 650, and 310 for the GRE.
 However, reaching these numbers isn’t always so important depending on how much different admission committees value test scores.